Busiwa24/React-Group-Project/README.md

 # Space Traveler's Hub

-> **Space Traveler's Hub** is an API based website that displays three different pages.
+This is an API based website that displays three different pages.
 The `Rockets` page, where you can see, reserve a rocket, and cancel reservation.
 The `Mission` page, where you can see, join the missions, and leave the missions.
-And the `My Profile` page, where you can visualize the missions and rockets you have booked.
+The `My Profile` page is where you can visualize the missions and rockets you have booked.

 # Getting Started